PrefectHQ/prefect/docs/tutorial/workers.md

 If you selected `y` on the last prompt to save configuration, you should see a new `prefect.yaml` file appear.
 This file will allow you to easily modify and define multiple deployments for this repo.

 The [`prefect.yaml`](/guides/prefect-deploy/#managing-deployments) file not only holds settings for various deployments but can also contain instructions that help set up the execution environment for your flow runs.
-In the context of this tutorial, we employ a [build action](/guides/prefect-deploy/#the-build-action) to create Docker images that the worker can use as it containerizes your flow runs.
+In the context of this tutorial, we employ a [build action](/guides/prefect-deploy/#the-build-action) to create a Docker image that the worker will use when running your flow.

 Upon examining the auto-generated `prefect.yaml`, you'll notice that the parameters for your deployment mirror the values you provided to the deployment creation wizard: